thesinwithin/blog/README.md

 # blog
-geek stuff from my blog
+## geek stuff from my blog

+Here you can find pretty much all the tech bits I write about on my blog on a easy to read and copy format.

+The information contained here is licensed under GPL 2.0.